Explore Gay Honolulu.

 Honolulu's Gay-Friendly Hotels

-Honolulu doesn’t have specific gay-friendly hotels per se, but every hotel welcomes travelers of all demographics, and they all respect the value of the ‘pink dollar.’
+Honolulu doesn’t have specific gay hotels, but every hotel welcomes travelers of all demographics, and they all respect the value of the ‘pink dollar.’
 There’s something for every level of traveler, from shared hostel dorms (a massive market in the USA) right up to luxury absolute beachfront properties.

-If you’re going to fly all the way to Hawaii, take advantage of the location and upgrade to a Pacific Ocean view room.
-This decision will increase your once-in-a-lifetime stay ten-fold.
+If you’re heading to gay Honolulu, take advantage of the stunning location and upgrade to a Pacific Ocean view room—it’ll elevate your once-in-a-lifetime stay tenfold.

-Unlike other gay bucket-list destinations like Phuket, Bali, or Gran Canaria, almost all the Honolulu hotels come with hefty price tags, so prepare for that in advance.
-Waikiki hotels also have some of the highest occupancy rates in the world, year-round, so our advice is to book well ahead to avoid disappointment.
+Unlike other gay bucket-list destinations like Phuket, Bali, or Gran Canaria, most gay Honolulu hotels come with hefty price tags, so plan accordingly.
+With Waikiki hotels boasting some of the highest year-round occupancy rates in the world, booking well in advance is key to securing your dream stay.

 21 Best Gay Friendly Hotels in Honolulu